waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Observation:** The Seafoam Islands dungeon is split into non-contiguous eastern and western sections on each floor.
 - **Observation (B4F):** Attempting to use Surf from the steps at (8, 12) is blocked by the message 'The current is much too fast!'.
 - **Hypothesis 1:** The boulders on the floors must be pushed into holes to alter the current.
-- **Hypothesis 2:** The western boulder puzzle area is inaccessible from the eastern ladders.
+- **Hypothesis 2 (Confirmed):** The western boulder puzzle area is inaccessible from the eastern ladders.
 The correct path requires finding an alternate route from a higher floor.
 - **Test (Hypothesis: Surf from Elevated Ground):** Attempted to use Surf from `elevated_ground` tile at (8, 7) on B4F. **Result:** Failed.
 The game message 'No SURFing on [Pokemon] here!' appeared. **Conclusion:** Surfing is not possible from `elevated_ground`.
 - **Test (Hypothesis: Hidden Wall Passage on B4F):** Systematically attempted to walk through the western 'impassable' wall on the eastern B4F platform. **Result:** Failed.
 All tiles were impassable as marked. **Conclusion:** There is no hidden passage in that wall.